top of page

 Where Do You Start?

-When building a character, these are key early questions:
+When building a character, these are key early questions to consider:

 1. What does this character want?